$\kappa$-Minkowski as tangent space I: quantum partition of unity: A quantum analogue of a trivial tangent bundle

 \paragraph{} Let $\Der(\mathcal{A})$ denotes the set of derivations of $\mathcal{A}$.
-For $\kM$ to be promoted as a constituent of a notion of quantum tangent space, it seems natural to require that (some of) its elements act as derivations of $\mathcal{A}$.
+For $\kM$ to be promoted as a constituent of a notion of quantum tangent space, it seems natural to require that (some of) its elements act as derivations of $\mathcal{A}$ in the spirit of the derivation-based differential calculus framework (for a review see \cite{Dubois_2002}).

-In the spirit of the derivation-based differential calculus framework (for a review see \cite{Dubois_2002}), we first retain for the derivations the Lie algebra structure of $\kM$ defined by \eqref{eq:kM_kM_Hopf_alg_alg}, further requiring that this latter supports the additional structure of $\mathcal{Z(A)}$-module.
-These structures will be supplemented in a while.

-\paragraph{} First, one has the following useful properties satisfied by the linear structure carried by $\kM$. \begin{proposition} Let $ \mathfrak{D}_\kappa$ denotes the following linear space of elements of $\kM$,